Forensic psychology: Nine Recommended Guidelines For Eyewitness Identification Procedures

+Race and Bias

+A growing area of research examines on how race influences the evaluation of juror sensitivity to eyewitness accuracy.
+This includes how psychological processes such as memory, bias, and perception can affect legal decision-making when identifying or misidentifying a suspect.
+Helm and Spearing (2016) identified through a mock crime study that lay assessors (potential jurors) interact in ways that affected systematic decision-making errors and showed limited ability to distinguish between accurate and inaccurate identifications.
+In particular, this study showed that racial bias influencers how jurors interpret identification evidence, jury education and diversity must be emphasized, and cross-race identification bis and memory reliability remains essential to avoid wrongful convictions.

 Ethics in forensic psychology

 The ethical recommendations and expectations outlined for forensic psychology specifically are listed in the APA's Specialty Guidelines for Forensic Psychology.
 These guidelines involve reminders that forensic psychologists should value integrity, impartiality, and fairness, as well as avoid conflicts of interest when possible.
 These conflicts of interest may arise in situations in which the psychologist is working as a consultant to one side or another in a court case, when the psychologist is required to testify or evaluate something that collides with their own beliefs or values, or when a psychologist is faced with the decision of choosing between playing the role of an individual's evaluator or treatment provider in a case.
 This final conflict of interest also relates to the ethical guidelines relating to having multiple relationships with clients.
 As a standard of ethics, forensic psychologists are expected to offer a certain amount of reduced fee or pro bono services for individuals who may not be able to afford hiring a psychologist for a court case otherwise.
 Other ethical guidelines involve receiving informed consent from clients before communicating information regarding their treatment or evaluations, respecting and acknowledging privacy, confidentiality, and privilege among clients, remaining impartial and objective when involved in a trial, and weighing the moral and ethical costs of complying with any court orders that may conflict with professional standards.
 Forensic Psychologists are required to work within the limitations of their competence, as determined by their education, training, supervised experiences, consultation, research, or professional experience.